Duration: 22 Days

 From Num, you will make your way back to Tumlingtar, winding down the hill and crossing the Arun River once again via a suspension bridge.
 During the journey back to Tumlingtar, you will retrace the route you previously took and make way towards thick settlements in the towns contrasting to the views you have grown to be accustomed to.
 Overnight stay at a guesthouse.

 From Tumlingtar, you will bid the Makalu Himal goodbye once last time and catch your flight back to Kathmandu.
-The flight back guarantees beautiful views of diverse landscapes of Nepal.
-Upon landing at Kathmandu, you can spend the rest of the day as per your preference, shopping or sightseeing.
+The flight back guarantees beautiful views of the diverse landscapes of Nepal.
+Upon landing in Kathmandu, you can spend the rest of the day as per your preference, shopping or sightseeing.
 Overnight say at a Hotel.

 Approximately three hours before your scheduled flight, you will be dropped off at the airport for your final departure.

 All ground transport in a private vehicle, including airport transfers

 Three nights' accommodation with breakfast at a 3-star category hotel in Kathmandu

 Kathmandu city tours, including tour guide, and private transportation

 3 standard meals a day (Breakfasts, Lunches and Dinners) during the trek

 Best available twin sharing lodge for accommodation during the trek.